sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * Yup, you're done
 * "I can't tell if it's working."
     * Then it probably isn't
-    * But you should see: "Configured servers list: perlpls" (or perlls) at the bottom of a popup box
+    * But you should see: "Configured servers list: perlpls" (or "perlls") at the bottom of a popup box
 * "It's not working, you idiot!"
     * go back and check for typos
     * or let me know if you think I fucked up somewhere